 Graphology - Handwriting Analysis

-Graphology - the study of handwriting and handwriting analysis - is now an accepted and increasingly used technique for assessment of people in organizations
+Graphology - the study of handwriting and handwriting analysis - is now an accepted and increasingly used technique for assessment of people in organisations.

 This free article is contributed by Elaine Quigley BA Hons., MBIG Dip, a leading expert graphologist, and chair of the British Institute of Graphologists.